Asquardian/IrregularWords/Readme.md

 By command Now you can check your current score

 By command Progress your can see your score, saved with Save.
-It has a 2 slots, and you can't change it.
-Also you need to clean your progress after 2 times.

 You can exit in menu with ExitMenu command